M2-AMSS/home/content/1_lesson_AMSS.md

 <u>Déroulement et organisation pratique :</u>

-A la fin de l’UE, l’étudiant doit être capable de :
+À la fin de l’UE, l’étudiant doit être capable de :

 The course lasts 8 consecutive weeks at half a day per week.
 Each session includes two hours of classes and two hours of tutorials or a practical work.
 The exam takes place in the last week.